thegeekybeng/mps-connect_beta-test/ACTIVE_TODO_CHATSTARTUP.md

 - Chat experience is warm, empathetic, and context-aware
 - Letter generation is professional and agency-appropriate
 - System is production-ready for MP office use
+- **Code quality is production-ready** with all linter errors resolved (10 files, 50+ errors fixed)
+- **Database, Security, and Governance modules** fully implemented and tested
+- **Docker containerization** complete with production and development configurations
+- **Hosting deployment** configured for Render + Vercel with monitoring and backup
+- **Comprehensive documentation** created for all deployment phases

 ## Immediate Next Steps